unxed/ap/ap.md

     perform a final self-check on the generated snippets and anchors.
     A common source of problems is using a substring of the original line of code instead of the entire line, from the frist non-space character to the last one.
 This shouldn't happen.
+Another common source of problems is non-unique anchors or snippets.
+This SHOULD also be checked twice.

   - **YAML Indentation Integrity**: Before finalizing the output, the AI MUST perform a final self-check on the generated YAML's indentation.
 This is one